uhasker/getting-things-done-in-next-js/src/chapter1/13-writing-decent-code.md

 There are many legitimate cases where giving something a good name is not trivial.
 Nevertheless, you should at least always _try hard_ to have sensible names.
 The poor soul that will have to fix your bugs six months from now will really thank you for that.
-And you should always remember, that this poor soul might be _you_.
+And you should always remember that this poor soul might be _you_.

 > Note how we wrote _try hard_ and not just _try_.
 > The worst code is code that has lots of bad naming.